videor/AutoPilotConditionalAccess/AutoPilotConditionalAccess/azure-quickstart-templates/101-conditionalaccess-apis-tutorial/readme.md

 ## Example request body

-The following example body is used to create a conditional access policy with display name "CA002: Require MFA for medium + sign-in risk".
+The following template is used to create a conditional access policy with display name "CA002: Require MFA for medium + sign-in risk".

 ```json
 {